Space Day 2025

 Join us for George Mason Space Day 2025

-Join us for a free, public, interactive event that brings people together to explore the science and technology driving today’s leading aerospace initiatives.
+Join us September 20 for this free, public, interactive event that brings people together to explore the science and technology driving today’s leading aerospace initiatives.
 Designed to educate and inspire, the day features engaging talks from experts in space exploration, along with hands-on activities, educational exhibits, and contributions from a variety of organizations in the field.

 Event speakers